-Devastating for the region as the winter months are the most popular and offer the real artic experience that everyone craves.
+Devastating for the region as the winter months are the most popular and offer the real artic experience everyone craves.

 The Northern Lights – Aurora Borealis

 A bucket list item for everyone.
 Some will travel to Lapland for the sole purpose of seeing the lights.
-They are so frequent in this region that you do not really need to hunt for them.
+They are so frequent in this region that you do not really need to go hunting for them.
 Locals will tell you that on a clear night, you can see them from anywhere.

 We thought we got a glimpse, but no luck.
 And we tried nightly.

 If you want to increase your chances of seeing them opt for an organized tour.
-You can do by bus or on a sleigh pulled by reindeer,
+You can do it by bus or on a sleigh pulled by reindeer,

 I have done both before in Montana, so this would not have been an activity high on my list.
 A good thing considering that there was not enough snow in November to take the dogs out.